lorio/feedReader/README.md

 ## Instructions

 Practice test-driven development with Jasmine by testing the functionality of the feed reader menu and the feeds themselves to ensure that each is unique and loads as expected.
+1. start at the top and examine the first test which was done for you.
+Break it to see how Jasmine shows a failing test, then return it to its passing state.
+Describe RSS Feeds.
+Test for properties.
+2. Create a new test suite to check if the menu is hidden by default and toggles visibility.
+With a separate test for each.
+3. In a new test suite, check the async loadFeed function to see if it loads a single entry and if the next loaded entry is unique.

 ## Dependencies